llvm/clangir/Development/upstreaming-progress.md

 ---
-sort : 4
+sort : 5
 ---
 # Upstreaming Progress

 The current upstreaming process involves migrating ClangIR from its incubator repository into the main LLVM project, ensuring it meets LLVM's coding standards and quality expectations.
-This page tracks the progress of upstreaming
+For extra context, see [motivation and history](https://llvm.github.io/clangir/Development/motivation.html) behind ClangIR.

+Checkout the list of [existing issues and PRs](https://github.com/llvm/llvm-project/labels/ClangIR) related to upstream work.
+The [benchmark](https://llvm.github.io/clangir/Development/benchmark.html#benchmark-coverage) page tracks progress in terms of passing tests compared to incubator.

+More detailed tracking in terms of operations, types, attributes and passes below:

 ### Operations
 > **TODO**: This section is under development.